phrazzld/timeismoneycc/CONTRIBUTING.md

 ### Commit Message Guidelines

-We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification:
+We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+All commits **MUST** adhere to this format, which is enforced by pre-commit hooks:

 ```
 <type>[optional scope]: <description>